 Two doses of the mRNA vaccines give more protection than 2 doses of the AstraZeneca/COVISHIELD vaccine or 1 dose of the Janssen vaccine.

-All the vaccines work very well to lower your risk of getting seriously ill and of needing to be in the hospital.
+All the vaccines work very well to lower your risk of getting seriously ill

 Even if you have had a COVID-19 vaccine, it is still important to follow public health measures to prevent the virus from spreading.
-Go to ahs.ca/covid@porthemost.up-to-date information.
+Go to ahs.ca/covid for the most up-to-date information.